-I have my own reasons for adoring Capsule, little touches that make life easier.
+I have a ton of reasons for adoring Capsule, it’s the little touches that make life easier.
 Being organised is a priority for all of us in this industry, and Capsule includes some really intuitive features that keeps your virtual desk tidy.

-- You are able to bcc (blind copy) Capsule on emails and it stores the emails against the existing contact or creates a new contact whilst recording the email history.
+- You are able to BCC Capsule on emails and it stores the emails against the existing contact or creates a new contact whilst recording the email history.
 Amazing!

 - The track system enables you to set up reminders and creates automated task lists – and anything that automates is a huge bonus.

 My team are fans of Capsule too.
 I asked them what they love the most about this CRM, here’s what they had to say: